6502ts/6502.ts/doc/stellerator_embedded.md

 but there must be at least one touch to the page after the `Stellerator` instance has been created before audio starts playing.

-HTML5 fullscreen in unsupported by Safari on iOS.
+HTML5 fullscreen is unsupported by Safari on iOS.
 Instead, Stellerator tries to emulate it by fixed positioning of the canvas with a large Z index.
 This more or less works, but the browser toolbar still makes its appearance if the display is touched at the wrong points, and manual scrolling is required to get rid of it again.
 Unfortunately, there is not much that can be done about this when the page is displayed in the browser app.
-However, the intereference from the browser UI can be avoided if the page is loaded from the homescreen and the `apple-mobile-web-app-capable` meta tag is configured.
+However, the interference from the browser UI can be avoided if the page is loaded from the homescreen and the `apple-mobile-web-app-capable` meta tag is configured.
 Please check out the official Apple [documentation](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)